rintala/look-on-point/README.md

 The application requires three separate terminals to run:

-- the main backend with the REST-API
+- the main backend with the REST API
 - the server for real-time sockets
 - the mobile application